Invite friends and family to read the obituary and add memories.

-Debra Ann Marie Chick was born on February 24th, 1973.
-She transitioned from this world into the glory of eternal rest on February 13th, 2026, at 6:42 pm.
-She was 52 years old.
 Debra Ann is survived by her husband Steven Chick, her mother Caroline Brown, her son Daniel Spencer, her sister Gail Elizabeth, her brother Andrew Brown, her niece Gyenyame Brown, her great nephew Emanuel Brown, beloved nieces, nephews, cousins, uncles, aunts, dear friends, and her cherished church family.

 Debra Ann also enjoyed hair dressing and creative wig design as a hobby.
 She was very talented.
 Another inexhaustible hobby was cooking.
 She was an undeclared, unofficial chef.
 If you have ever tasted her cooking, you would agree.

-Debra Ann and Steven Chick have been married for ten years, since 2015.
-Debra Ann and Steve served faithfully at their local church, Hope City Church, as deacons, also serving in the usher board, under the leadership of Pastors John and Evelyn Rivera.
+Debra Ann and Steven Chick have been married for ten years.
+For the last five years, they served as Deacons at Hope City Church under the leadership of Pastors John and Evelyn Rivera.
+Debra Ann was also actively involved in the Breakfast Ministry, serving the unhoused twice a week.
 Her husband, Steve, describes her as the most loving wife.
-Her friends and family agree that she was selfless and merciful.
-This scripture describes her life legacy perfectly: “It has always been my ambition to preach the gospel where Christ was not known.”
-(Romans 15:20)
+Her friends and family unanimously agree that she was selfless and merciful.

 SERVICES: Calling Hours will be held on Friday, February 27th from 4:00pm-7:00pm at Lambert Funeral Home, 1799 Elm St. Manchester, NH 03104.
 A Funeral Service will be held at 10:00am on Saturday, February 28th at Tower Hill Church, Auburn, NH.
 Burial will follow at Pine Grove Cemetery.